 Some types of domestic packages have higher limits, such as a maximum declared value of $70,000, depending on the contents of the package.
 There are also limitations on what qualifies for coverage, and we’ll discuss those shortly.
 The cost of the insurance has risen slightly each year, and current rates can be found on the UPS rate and service guide page.

-Shipping insurance is a good option if you’re sending valuable goods or a one-of-a-kind item with UPS.
-Even if the cost of goods is minimal, the no-cost insurance that UPS provides can help with replacing the item in the event of loss.
+Shipping insurance is a necessary option if you’re sending valuable goods or a one-of-a-kind item with UPS.
+Even if the cost of goods is minimal, the no-cost insurance that UPS provides can help with replacing the item in the event of lost or damaged package.

 Understanding Declared Value